 “Ha.
 Kiss my Brooklyn ass.
 You do remember her, don’t you?
 I saw the photo.
 Nice.”
-I love Linda’s easy familiarity – she’s had the Kissingers, the Ellingtons and the Queen Elizabeths of the world eat out of her hand too, but at a time like this I wish she was more reserved.
+I love Linda’s easy familiarity – she’s had the Kenndys and Ellingtons of the world eat out of her hand, but at a time like this I wish she was more reserved.
 Professional.
 “Grenouille OK?
 It’s a short walk and a beautiful day.”
-Beautiful day for me to immolate.
+Beautiful day to self-immolate.

 We pass through the Channel Gardens at Rockefeller Center where the NewsTime offices are located.
 Linda thanks me again for telling her how they got that name – they are located between the French and British buildings – one of the few times I am grateful for my store of useless knowledge about New York.

 “The usual, Evan?”
-Linda laughs, as she is well aware of my awkwardness in French.
+Linda laughs, keenly aware of my awkwardness in French.
 “You know our guest today was a French major at Barnard.”